eddieyue/Twitter-Data-wishes-detector/README.md

 Generate Features
 =================

-To classify tweets, I represent tweetes in terms of a vector of features.
-In order to do so, I build up a dictionary contains words parsing from tweets exclude extremely rare and common words.
+In order to represent every tweet in a quantitative way, I build up a dictionary contains the words parsing from whole tweet dataset but exclude the extremely rare and common items.
+Then I  express each tweet as a binary vector according to whether has the word from dictionary I have build.
+Therefore, I have a bunch of very sparse vectors as each tweet has very few words.

 Build a "wish detector"
 =======================

 Train L2 regularization logistic regression classier with on the entire set of tweets using stochastic gradient descent as "wish detector".

-Due to the AWS and labelled tweetes data dependency, there are some errors in notebook and error rate plot is missing.
+Due to the premission to the data, there are some errors in notebook and the error rate plot is missing.
 I will fix it as soon as I get the permission to access the data.

 Please check the notebook here for detail: